15 Types Of Door Locks (Ultimate Buying Guide)

 Cam Locks

 Cam locks are locks that are commonly found in filing cabinets, safes, and closets.
-They’re among the simplified types of door locks out there.
+Theyโre among the simplified types of door locks out there.

-How they work is that a key is required in order for you to turn the cam, which will lock or unlock whatever it is you’re securing.
+How they work is that a key is required in order for you to turn the cam, which will lock or unlock whatever it is youโre securing.
 These locks can come in tubular or flat varieties.
 Read more about our guide on doing a closet makeover on a budget here.

 Keyless Locks

+Keyless door locks, as the name suggests, allow you to lock and unlock a door without ever having a need for a physical key.
 These locks offer convenience and flexibility that go beyond what traditional door locks can offer.
 They take away the hassle of ever having the need to carry keys around.

 They are usually a little more technologically advanced compared to the other looks and may require facial recognition, fingerprint, fobs, or a code combination.
 Here are the most common types of keyless door locks available.